DLR-RY/FMU4FOAM/docs/pages/doc/doc_FMUinOF.md

         self.oms.delete("model")
 ```

 It consists of a constructor that the initilzes the simulation, a destructor that finalizes the simulation and a method that advances the FMU system in time called stepUntil.
-The data transfer between OpenFOAM and the FMUs is handled by FMUBase with the method *from_OF* and *to_OF*:
+The data transfer between OpenFOAM and the FMUs is handled by FMUBase with the method *from_OF* and *to_OF* and requires the definition of setVar and getVar:

 ```python